 Gemma has lectured in Tort and Land Law at BPP on a freelance basis.
 She has also taught Criminal Litigation on the BPTC at the College of Law.

-Gemma is currently retained by a major Bank as a Senior Quality Assurance Lawyer to provide legal advice and assistance in the FCA lead review into the miss-selling of relation to Interest Rate Hedging Products redress, specifically in relation to consequential loss claims.
+Gemma is currently seconded to a major bank to assist with the FCA-lead review into the mis-selling of Interest Rate Hedging Products, specifically in relation to consequential loss claims.

 Areas of practice